bigfix/developer.bigfix.com/site/pages/relevance/guide/session/fixletinspectors.md

 (br & html "Click <A href='" & link href of it & html "'>here</A> to open fixlet " & id of it as string) of bes fixlets
 ```

-Returns an html string such as 'Click here to open fixlet 12345' message that, when clicked, will open the corresponding BES Fixlet document.
+Returns an html string such as 'Click here to open Fixlet 12345' message that, when clicked, will open the corresponding BES Fixlet document.

 ```relevance
 links of bes fixlets
 ```

-Returns a list of all the BES Fixlets formated as links in an HTML string.
+Returns a list of all the BES Fixlets formatted as links in an HTML string.

 ```relevance
 (id of it, mime fields "x-fixlet-sans" of it) of bes fixlets